acornapps/cube-manual-en/cocktail-c124-ce58-mac-c5d0-c11c-baremetal.md

 &lt; ssh key 신규 발급 방법 &gt;

 ```
-# ssh-keygen
+# ssh-keygen -t rsa
 Generating public/private rsa key pair.
 Enter file in which to save the key (/Users/cloud/.ssh/id_rsa): /tmp/cubetest/id_rsa
 Enter passphrase (empty for no passphrase):
 Enter same passphrase again:
-Your identification has been saved in /Users/cloud/git/cubedeploy/virtualbox/5/id_rsa.
+Your identification has been saved in /tmp/cubetest/id_rsa.
-Your public key has been saved in /Users/cloud/git/cubedeploy/virtualbox/5/id_rsa.pub.
+Your public key has been saved in /tmp/cubetest/id_rsa.pub.
 The key fingerprint is:
 SHA256:liTKyW/l3eU9+mBzyksL0AKpYXRsvsQ793nWJiUgJC0 cloud@Clouds-MacBook-Pro.local
 The key's randomart image is: